ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 **How to run our application:**

-- Download the repository using 'git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY'
+- Download the repository using 'git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project'

-- Then, open 2 terminals:
+- Open 2 terminals:

   - **Terminal 1**